plesnja1/FSAE-Fluent-Automatisation/doc/source/user_guide/geometry_naming.rst

 a *finer* sizing to a front wing endpalte part called **"endplate"**.
 This part also inherits the *medium* setting from the **"a"** assembly which is its parent, but since the smallest settings applies, fluent will ignore the *medium* setting.

+Apart from scope sizing the concept of inheritance also applies to prism creation and created report definitions of lift and drag.

 It then makes sense to structure the CAD tree from the largest details to the finest.